 Farmers and town markets have been occurring in the port town of Shreveport since the city’s beginnings in the early 1900s.
 However, the market of today came together in 1986.
 Having had several site changes, the present location is at the Festival Plaza where people from around the region flock to the streets of downtown Shreveport to enjoy the market.
 Over 150 vendors occupy the space with about 12,000 attendees on opening day of the market alone in recent past years.
 According to research study in 2009, this market has shown to do exactly what it set out to accomplish: To improve the local economy around the downtown area.

 That’s right!
 This farmers market allows fresh consumers to get all their groceries in the middle of the week and with all the farms located in central Louisiana some of the best items are available right here.
 Products from Inglewood Farms, Flowing Hills Creamery, and Jelly by George are some of the most notable rock stars of the region!
-However, many more local farmers, artists, food producers attend the event every Wednesday from 3:30 p.m. to 6:00 p.m.
+However, many more local farmers, artists, food producers attend the event every Tuesday from 3 to 6 p.m.